MSgod520/MS-Proxy/README.md

 If you like the core technology, please check out the original [Starfish-Proxy](https://github.com/Hexze/Starfish-Proxy) project.

+## Network Safety Note

+For regions with high latency to Hypixel (200ms+, e.g., China), there have been reports of bans caused by network fluctuations.
+To address this, MS-Proxy has adjusted its packet loss handling strategy: **If excessive packet loss is detected, the proxy will immediately stop sending packets.**

+- **Pro**: Prevents sending erratic or delayed packets that could trigger anti-cheat bans.
+- **Con**: If your network quality is extremely poor, this will cause the connection to drop completely rather than just lagging.
+In such cases, **please do not use this proxy**, as it cannot provide a reasonable gameplay experience under severe network conditions.

 ## Disclaimer

 This software is provided "as is", without warranty of any kind.
 It is intended for educational and legitimate use only.